cseAtIITK/admissions-website/src/announcements/2015-07-02-Visvesvaraya-PhD-Scheme.md

 Some of the highlights of this scheme are the following:

-1. Enhanced Ph.D fellowship: The CSE department is offering an enhanced stipend of ₹ 31,000/- per month for the first two years followed by ₹ 35,000/- for the next three years.
-In comparison, the scheme, as advertised on its [homepage][vishy-scheme], currently offers ₹ 22500 and ₹ 25000 in the first two, and last three years respectively.
-However, these amounts are likely to be enhanced soon to match those offered by us.
+1. Enhanced Ph.D fellowship: Phd fellowships under this scheme as advertised on its [homepage][vishy-scheme] is currently ₹ 22500 per month for the first two years followed by ₹ 25000 per month.
+However, these amounts are likely to be enhanced to ₹ 31,000/- per month and ₹ 35,000/- per month respectively.
+Till such a revision takes place, students admitted through this scheme will be paid a monthly fellowship of Rs.
+25,000 for first two years and Rs.
+28,000 after two years at par with other agencies like MHRD, DST etc.

 2. A contingency grant of ₹ 30,000/- per year.